 The idea for a lodge on top of Mt.
-LeConte to accommodate visitors dates back to 1925, when Paul Adams established a permanent camp for the Great Smoky Mountains Conservation Association, an organization formed to seek national park status for the Great Smokies.
+LeConte to accommodate visitors dates back to 1925 when Paul Adams established a permanent camp for the Great Smoky Mountains Conservation Association, an organization formed to seek national park status for the Great Smokies.
 Many prominent visitors spent the night at the early tent camp as guests of the Association in order to win their support for a park in the Southern Appalachians.
-Where else could you provide a better grandstand view of the Smokies than from the summit of Mt.
+Where else could you provide a better grandstand view of the Smokies than the summit of Mt.
 LeConte?

-Cabins at the LeConte LodgeLeConte Lodge can accommodate an average of 45 guests per night.
-The LeConte Lodge is so popular now that it normally fills up a year in advance.
-Reservations are required for the lodge and for the 12-man lean-to shelter (with bear-proof chain link fence across the opening) near the lodge.
-There is no charge for staying at the shelter, but reservations are required through the Park’s backcountry office.
+Cabins at the LeConte Lodge can accommodate an average of 45 guests per night.
+The LeConte Lodge is so popular now that it normally fills up over a year in advance.
+Reservations are required to stay at the Lodge.
+There is no charge for staying at the shelter near the Lodge, but reservations are required through the Park’s backcountry office.
 You can click here for more information about backcountry permits.

-Some essentials: light-weight hiking boots, a small backpack or daypack, flashlight, water, compass, knife, matches, lunch for the day you go up and a light snack for the return trip, rain gear (it rains a lot in the Smokies and even more on LeConte), hat, gloves, washcloth and towel, toothbrush, soap (you won’t need your shampoo–no showers!), toilet paper, a clean shirt and two pairs of socks (dry socks will he needed!), and money for a souvenir (you may want to buy a T-shirt).
-Other items that will help you enjoy your trip include: a camera, film, and binoculars (to view the peregrine falcons nesting the bluffs near the summit).
-NOTE: The accommodations are rustic.
-Flush toilets are available while the weather permits, but when it gets too cold, you get to experience the thrill of an outhouse.
-Kerosene is used for heat and light, and the only bathing facility is a wash basin for a sponge bath.
+Some essentials: light-weight hiking boots, a small backpack or daypack, flashlight, water, compass, knife, matches, lunch for the day you go up and a light snack for the return trip, rain gear, hat, gloves, washcloth and towel, toothbrush, soap (you won’t need your shampoo–no showers!), toilet paper, a clean shirt and two pairs of socks (dry socks are always helpful!), and money for a souvenir or additional snack once you reach the Lodge.
+You’ll also want to remember to pack your camera and binoculars so you can get the best views of the Smoky Mountains and take pictures to remember your hike!